Online Resource Grants

-- All faculty and librarians are eligible to submit proposals.
+- Faculty and librarians are eligible to submit proposals.

 - Value/Anticipated Use of the Resource: Priority is given to resources that benefit many departments or programs or greatly benefit one area.
-More than one source of personal/departmental support may be important.
-The resource does not necessarily need to be multi-disciplinary.
+However, the resource does not need to be multi-disciplinary.
 The intent is that all subject areas be represented over the years.

 - Uniqueness: Priority is given to resources that enhance the library's collection rather than duplicate or overlap with existing collections.

 Applications received after the deadline will not be considered.

 The review committee consists of 2-3 members of the Faculty Senate Library Committee, a previous recipient, and two librarians.

 March 1 - 15: Application review